TritonDataCenter/linux-live/doc/2-platform-image-construction.md

   * Fixing a very poor default setting for `mouse` in `vim` so that copy and paste will work.
   * Adding Triton paths to `$PATH`
-  * Use of dhcp when booted as not part of Triton
+  * Use of DHCP when booted as not part of Triton
   * SSH host key generation and preservation
   * Altering service dependencies so that service configuration stored in ZFS is respected.